LAST UPDATED ON March 8, 2023

 Zendesk Talk vs. Nextiva

-- Zendesk Talk is entirely focused on voice calls so it cannot compete with Nextiva’s video tools
+• Zendesk Talk focuses solely on voice calls, so it can’t compete with Nextiva’s video tools.

-- It’s difficult to reach the Zendesk support team compared to the Nextiva support
+• It’s difficult to reach the Zendesk support team compared to Nextiva support.

 Grasshopper

-If you’re running a very small team, Needham, Massachusetts-based Grasshopper is a perfect alternative for Nextiva.
-Since its launch in 2003, Grasshopper has stayed focused on business audio communication.
-It doesn’t offer video conferencing features or team messaging, but it more than makes up for it with robust phone call features and phone number-based pricing.
+If you’re running a small team, Needham, Massachusetts-based Grasshopper is a perfect alternative to Nextiva.
+Since its launch in 2003, Grasshopper has focused on business audio communications.
+It doesn’t offer video conferencing capabilities or team messaging.
+However, it more than makes up for it with robust phone call features and phone number-based pricing.

 Best Grasshopper Features